LandSharkFive/ChessOne/README.md

-# Chess Board and Pieces
+# Draw Chess Board and Pieces

 This is a .NET WINFORMS application which displays a chess board and chess pieces.
 You can move a piece from one square to another.
 You can add a piece to a square.
 You can delete a piece from a square.
 The application uses a PictureBox for each square.
 The chess pieces are kept in a dictionary of images.
 The application does not play chess.
 There are no illegal moves.
 The application was created to create images of various boards for classes.